 About the University

-Driven by unusual crossings between fields of research and social responsibility we create a new environment, a better community, and a better Israeli society.
+Driven by unusual crossings between fields of research and social responsibility we are creating a new learning environment, a stronger community, and a better Israeli society.